-The Pension Committee and the Pension Board were supported during the year by the Strategic Director - Resources (S151 Officer), the Head of Investment, Risk and Commercial Finance, and the Head of Insurance and Pensions Administration.
+The Pension Committee and the Pension Board were supported during the year by the Strategic Director - Resources (S151 Officer), the Interim Head of Investment, Head of Pensions Finance & Investments (shared service) and the Head of Insurance and Pensions Administration.
 During the year the Investment Adviser and the Fund Actuary attended Board meetings to provide advice, support and training.